pec0ra/cooperation/README.md

 ## Fundamental Questions

-How do reputation and migration influence the evolution of cooperation ?
+How do success-driven and reputation-based migration influence the evolution of cooperation ?

 How do they relate to each other ?
-How does reputation influence migration and does it affect it in a favorable way for cooperation ?
+How does reputation influence success-driven migration and does it affect it in a favorable way for cooperation ?

-What are the necessary conditions for reputation and migration in order to promote cooperation ?
+What are the necessary conditions for success-driven and reputation-based migration in order to promote cooperation ?

 (At the end of the project you want to find the answer to these questions) (Formulate a few, clear questions.
 Articulate them in sub-questions, from the more general to the more specific. )